kristopolous/music-explorer/readme.md

     ♫ chrismckenzie ♫
     $

-See, it's smart.
-Sees there's nothing new.
+It's oh so clever and sees there's nothing new.

 Alright, now let's say you do this for a bunch of other labels and artists.
 Let's add a second one, oh I dunno, say cpurecords.